arron21/spiritandground-hugo/content/poetry/alchemist-s-rebound.md

 \-

-You’re not coming home,
+You’re not coming home, and

 There's a wall, I know;

-Wanna see what you hide.

 \-